The elementary mathematics of binary-decimal converters

 The same applies to base-2 numbers:

 However, if we rule out the number 0, 1 because 10 is not a power of 2 and therefore 0 is the answer.
-Since the binary system uses only two digits, the value 1 will represent an infinite fraction.
+Within the framework of the binary system, 1 will represent an infinite fraction.
 Applying the above-mentioned algorithm, let's take a look:

 This process can be repeated indefinitely, but for the sake of clarity, let's express it as a continued fraction.

 In order to demonstrate why the algorithm of multiplying by 2 is effective, I will once again use the binary integer 1011.
-Numbers will be written here in their base-q expansion form as well.
+The number will be written in its base-q expansion form here as well.
 Let's put it in this form for easy reference:

 Due to the fact that all summands are divisible by 2, we can factor out 2 until the quotient becomes 0.
-OK, let's do that:
+Come on, let's do it:

 Now, if you just use the order of operations in math, you'll get the same results I showed at the outset, including: